riyajaiswal25/riyajaiswal25/README.md

 <h1 align="center">Hi 👋, Riya Jaiswal on the other side.</h1>
 <h3 align="center">An inquisitive mind, that's learning something new everyday!
-Looking for better opportunities and exploring things around.</h3>
+Looking for better opportunities and exploring things around.
+The more you GRIND, the more you GET💫</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=riyajaiswal25&label=Profile%20views&color=0e75b6&style=flat" alt="riyajaiswal25" /> </p>